-10 Warning Signs of Throat Cancer: An uncontrollable growth of harmful cells in the throat can cause cancer.
-The throat which is muscular tube starts from the back of your nose and ends in the neck.
-The cancer on the throat develops in the flat cells that line up your throat.
+Signs of Throat Cancer: An uncontrollable growth of harmful cells in the throat can cause cancer.
+The throat which is the muscular tube starts from the back of your nose and ends in the neck.
+Cancer on the throat develops in the flat cells that line up your throat.

 This type of cancer can also affect your cartilage which acts as a lid for your windpipe.
 Another type of throat cancer-Tonsil cancer affects the tonsils that are located behind your throat.